BishopMildert/ETL-pipeline/README.md

 # ETL Refactoring
-This project is to be updated soon.
+This project is slowly being refactored.

 ### Definition of Done
 **For Code**